-Icebreaker Oden is one of the world’s most powerful icebreakers.
-Even on the drawing board, this icebreaker was being prepared for research work in polar regions.
-Oden has continued to be adapted for research tasks, and is currently one of the premier platforms for research in polar oceans.
+The icebreaker Oden is one of the world's most powerful non-nuclear-powered icebreakers and one of the foremost platforms for research in the polar oceans.

-Oden is extraordinarily manoeuvrable in heavy ice, thanks to the special design, with its square bow, specific hull shape, ice knife, propellers with nozzles and oversized rudders.
-Thrusters at the bow sprays jets of water to reduce the vessel's friction on the ice, and a healing system for wiggling the vessel side-to-side further enhances the ability to navigate the ice.
+Thanks to the special design, Oden is extraordinarily manoeuvrable in heavy ice with its square bow, specific hull shape, ice knife, propellers with nozzles and oversized rudders.
+Thrusters at the bow spray jets of water to reduce the vessel's friction on the ice, and an anti-heeling system for wiggling the vessel side-to-side further enhances the ability to navigate the ice.